TEAM 2 TRAFFIC: Thursday Morning Commute

 5:30a: Road construction in Acy on Hwy 22 NB between Louisiana Highway 936 and A Sheets Road; CLEARED

-6:40a: Accident in East Baton Rouge on Sherwood Forest Blvd at S Choctaw Dr
+6:40a: Accident in East Baton Rouge on Sherwood Forest Blvd at S Choctaw Dr; CLEARED

+7a: Traffic lights not working.
+Caution in Brusly on La 1 NB/SB at W Main St/E Main St; CLEARED

 Trending News